-10. Cavern of Battle.
+- 10. Cavern of Battle.
 A spacious training ground fills the natural hall.
-Orc companies perform drills and mock battles at all hours.
-11. Guardposts.

-12. Hallof the Forge.
-The work done by Carn Dûm's Orcscannot rival that produced by the inhabitants of Mount Gundabad, but it surpasses the smithcraft of the tribes residing in caves and holes far from the Witch-king's ann.

-14. Cavern of Games.
-Cards, dice, contests of skill, contests of strength, and games of luck engage the Orcs who leave their barracks for less sporadic entertainment.

-15. Hall of the Larag-môsh Muster.
-Orcs from the Larag-môsh ribe gather here prior to battle.

-16. Stairway.
-Descends to a jumble of living quarters, imp caves, and the breeding pits.

-17. Stores.
-Strewn with piles of liquor barrels, hides and furs, clothing, torches, cauldrons, chains, and other mundane goods.
+Ore companies perform drills and mock battles at all hours. - 11.
+Guardposts. - 12.
+Hall of the Forge.
+The work done by Carn Dûm's Orcs cannot rival that produced by the inhabitants of Mount Gundabad, but it surpasses the smithcraft of the tribes residing in caves and holes far from the Witch-king's arm. - 13.
+Guardposts. - 14.
+Cavern of Games.
+Cards, dice, contests of skill, contests of strength, and games of luck engage the Orcs who leave their barracks for less sporadic entertainment. - 15.
+Hall of the Larag-môsh Muster.
+Orcs from the Larag-môsh tribe gather here prior to battle. - 16.
+Stairway.
+Descends to a jumble of living quarters, imp caves, and the breeding pits. - 17.
+Stores.
+Strewn with piles of liquor barrels, hides and furs, clothing, torches, cauldrons, chains, and other mundane goods. - 18.
+Tunnel.
+Leads to mines. - 19.
+Stores. - 20.
+Tunnel.
+Leads to storage caves. - 21.
+Tunnels.
+Lead to mines. - 22.
+Stores. - 23.
+Lower Armory.

-19. Stores.

-20. Tunnel.
-Leads to storage caves.

-21. Tunnels.
-Lead to mines.

-22. Stores.

-23. Lower Armory.
 This well-guarded chamber houses enough arms and armor to equip all the Orcs of Carn Dûm, as well as those scattered throughout Angmar.
-The chamber is protected by three guardposts - one in the room itself, and two in the adjacent corridors.

-24. Lower Treasury.
+The chamber is protected by three guardposts one in the room itself, and two in the adjacent corridors. - 24.
+Lower Treasury.
 While this intricately carved chamber is filled with tribute and loot accumulated over centuries, the Upper

-Treasuries contain a far greater portion of Carn Dûm's wealth.
+- Treasuries contain a far greater portion of Carn Dûm's wealth.
 Orc-captains pay, and at times reward, their soldiers from this hoard.
 The sacks and chests contain coins of small value, including 300,000 cp and 150,000 bp.

-25. Guardposts.
+- Guardposts.
 These stations afford protection for the Lower Treasury.

-26. Hall of the Presence.
+- 26. Hall of the Presence.
 The Witch-king makes rare appearances in this domed cavern, inspiring the Orc troops with awe and strengthening their battle-prowess by stirring them into a frenzy.
 At one end, above the obsidian dais, hangs a banner sporting the symbol of the Witch-king: a black iron crown engulfed in a stylized scarlet flame and set on an ebony field

-27. Hall of the Grand Gathering.
+- 27. Hall of the Grand Gathering.
 A festival attended by every Orc in the fortress is held here once a year.
 Less important gatherings occur more frequently.
 Granite tables and benches encircle an area vacated for single combats, ghastly festivals, and the torture of prisoners.

+- 28. Tunnel.
+Leads to mines.

-29. Cavern of Ore.
+- 29. Cavern of Ore.
 A waystation for the metals and stones mined deep in the roots of the mountain.

+- 30. Tunnel.
+Leads to mines.

+- 31. Tunnel.
+Leads to mines.

+- 32. Tunnel.
+Leads to mines.

+- 34. Guardposts.

-35. Cavern of the Thopur-dorashk Muster.
-Orcs of the Thopurdorashk tribe gather here prior to battle.
+- 35. Cavern of the Thopur-dorashk Muster.
+Orcs of the Thopur-dorashk tribe gather here prior to battle.

+- 36. Guardposts.

+- 37. Kitchens.

+- 38. Guardposts.